14Aparajita/SynthMed/README.md

 2. **Fidelity-Efficiency Tradeoff**: Validated and auto-repaired patient metadata coupled with grounded image upscaling produces robust feature representation without overfitting.
 3. **Data Efficiency**: Models augmented with SynthMed achieve comparable performance to baseline models trained on significantly larger pools of real-world data.

+##Author
+**Aparajita Vaish**
+*This is the original work of the author.
+All rights are reserved by the author.
+Kindly cite the author before using it*

 ---

 ## 📜 License